While DreamHorse cannot give legal advice, we do have some general recommendations for buying and selling horses:

 Always be sure to specifically ask the seller if the horse has any soundness issues, vices, or other problems.

 Find out who you are dealing with.
 Do not hesitate to ask the seller for references such as their personal vet, farrier, other business associates in the horse industry.
-Use a site like Google.com and RipoffReport.com to look for complaints by other people about a particular seller, etc.
+Use sites like Google.com, Pipl.com and RipoffReport.com to look for complaints by other people about a particular seller, etc.

 You should never complete a transaction without first writing down the terms of the deal and have each party sign it.
 If you can’t afford a lawyer to draft up a contract, you still should write down the terms of the deal in plain English and get it signed.
 There are legal forms available on the internet from various sites.
 One such site is Equine Legal Solutions.
 You can search this site for contract information and purchase a standard equine sales contract for as little as $25.
 Any buyer or seller who is hesitant or resists using a sale contract is usually a sure sign of a potential problem.
 We also recommend that both the buyer and seller print a hard copy of the DreamHorse ad for horses bought and sold for a permanent record in the event there are any problems with the transaction.